 309. FISCAL IMPACT STATEMENTS.

-(a)(1) Except as provided in paragraph (2) of this subsection, a fiscal impact statement is required at the time of consideration of each measure before the Council, as provided in subsection (b) and (c) of this section.
+(a)(1) Except as provided in paragraph (2) of this subsection, a fiscal impact statement is required for each measure, as provided in subsections (b) and (c) of this section.

 (2) A fiscal impact statement is not required for an emergency declaration, a ceremonial, a confirmation, or a sense of the Council resolution, or for a proposed amendment to those measures.

-(b) A fiscal impact statement from the Chief Financial Officer is required at the time of consideration of a resolution, other than as exempted in paragraph (2) above, or bill being marked up by a committee; provided, that where a measure has been sequentially referred pursuant to Rule 405(c), a fiscal impact statement shall be required at markup by the last committee in the sequential referral.
+(b)(1) Pursuant to subsection (a) of this section, a fiscal impact statement issued by the Chief Financial Officer is required at the time of consideration of a bill or resolution being marked up by a committee, except as provided in subsection (c)(6) of this section.

+(2) A committee shall not mark up a bill or resolution unless a fiscal impact statement has been circulated to all Councilmembers before the measure is considered at markup.

+(3) Notwithstanding paragraphs (1) and (2) of this subsection, a fiscal impact statement shall not be required at the Committee of the Whole markup of the Local Budget Act or the Budget Support Act; except, that the Chief Financial Officer shall issue a fiscal impact statement for the Local Budget Act and Budget Support Act by second reading of those measures.

 (c) A fiscal impact statement provided by the Budget Director or the Chief Financial Officer is required at the time of consideration of: